 Customer Advisory Board Charter: Do You Need One?

-Charters do not have to be lengthy, but should include basic components:
+Charters do not have to be lengthy—one to two pages can cover it—but should include:

-• Value to client Board members illustrates some of the benefits of being a Board member including the opportunity to influence strategic direction, access to experts and expertise, and developing and strengthening relationships with Board peers as well as host company executive teams.
+• Value to board members: Illustrate some of the benefits of being a Board member including the opportunity to influence strategic direction, access to experts and expertise, and developing and strengthening relationships with Board peers as well as host company executive teams.

-• Responsibilities of Board members lays the ground rules and sets the expectations surrounding communication, contributing to agenda development, and meeting attendance.
-Similarly, host company executives’ responsibilities include engaging with full candor and honesty, accepting constructive criticism, aiding in the development of Board agendas to deliver value to all, and creating clear and regular lines of communication with client members.
+• Responsibilities: Lay out additional ground rules surrounding communication, contributing to agenda development, and meeting attendance.
+Similarly, articulate host company executives’ responsibilities to engage with full candor and honesty, accept constructive criticism, aid in the development of Board agendas to deliver value to all, and create clear and regular lines of communication with client members.

 Previous